 Ah, the aesthetic of BDSM.
 We’ve all seen the Instagram pictures, the inspirational Pinterest posts, Kinky & Popular on FetLIfe, of beautiful people in beautiful clothes (or nothing at all).
 If you’ve been to an event, whether a small party or a big con, you’ve seen the outfits, the glamour, the time folks put into dressing a specific way.
 I took no less than a dozen outfits to a recent convention.
 Never mind the accessories, the makeup, the jewelry, the shoes.

 It’s so easy to get caught up in the aesthetic, the need to dress like you’re going to a five star restaurant.
 There are times for it – fetish balls, contests, high protocol events – but, for the most part, a nice clean outfit is enough.

-What shouldn’t be lost in chasing glamour is the heart of BDSM.
-Are you enjoying your playtime more after 3 hours of dressing and preparing?
+What shouldn’t be lost in chasing the glamour is the heart of BDSM.
+Are you enjoying your play time more after 3 hours of dressing and preparing?
 Does it really add something to your dynamic to be in constant formal wear?

 Or is it detracting from what you’re doing?
-Are you thinking too much about whether or not your cuff is rolled right then whether or not your flogger swung correctly?
-Are you more worried about how people see your outfit than how you’re engaging with your partner?
+Are you thinking too much about whether or not your cuff is rolled right than whether or not your flogger swung correctly?
+Are you more worried about how people see your outfit than your how you’re engaging with your partner?

 As a courtesan slave, I get absolutely get caught up in the desire to appear beautiful and stunning at BDSM events.
 But the M/s is always there whether I’m wearing a gown or sweats.
 Daddy is handsome to me in both a suit or casual clothes.
 He’s still my Master.
 The clothes shouldn’t ever detract from that.